People and nature in a pandemic: Studying nature engagement and wellbeing pre, during and post Covid-19 to support the UK (green) recovery

 Scenes from the UK's first 2020 lockdown

-Birgitta Gatersleben is Professor of Environmental Psychology at the University of Surrey, where runs the Environmental Psychology Research Group and associated MSc programme.
-Her research focuses on wellbeing and people-environment interactions, with a particular focus on nature engagement and the link between environmental sustainability and wellbeing.
+Birgitta Gatersleben is Professor of Environmental Psychology.
+She leads the Environmental Psychology Research Group and associated MSc program.
+Her research focuses on environmental sustainability and wellbeing, with a particular focus on the role of nature engagement, active transport and consumerism.
 Her work is applied and interdisciplinary.

 Caroline is Professor of Technology in Society in the School of Hospitality and Tourism Management, University of Surrey.
 Her key research interests lie in the three key areas of: the visual and multi-sensuality within society, social and cultural sustainability and how these are brought together through technology for social good.
 Bringing together her work on the visual, mobile technology and digital solutions, Caroline's recent research has focused on: enriching the visitor experience through augmented reality and image recognition technology in arts and heritage and the role of immersive experiences (principally multisensory immersions and VR) as providing stimulating environments for healthy ageing.
 Caroline also conducts research in the area of sustainability through work on the socio-cultural impacts of tourism on communities and pro-environmental behaviour change.
 Details of Caroline's research and interests for PhD supervision are under the 'Research' tab.